shenwei356/csvtk/doc/docs/usage.md

     Please switch on the flag `-l` or use `csvtk fix-quotes` to fix it.

-8. If somes fields have only a double-quote eighter in the beginning or in the end, e.g.,
+8. If somes fields have only a double-quote either in the beginning or in the end, e.g.,

         x,d "e","a" b c,1